 Students are strongly encouraged to enter school with adequate financial resources due to rigorous time commitments (up to seventy hours a week for didactic, didactic preparation, clinical practicum, and clinical preparation).
-It is highly recommended that no student work during the program.
-Work commitments which impinge on academic or clinical requirements will not be tolerated.
-If a student chooses to work during the clinical phase of the program, there must be an eight (8) hour lapse between work time and reporting for class and clinical.
-No student will receive compensation for anesthesia services or be permitted to render anesthesia services outside the anesthesia program.
-Violations will be cause for immediate dismissal.
+It is highly recommended that no student work during the program except for phase I. Work commitments which impinge on academic or clinical requirements will not be tolerated.
+If a student chooses to work during phases II and III of the program, there must be an eight (8) hour lapse between work time and reporting for class and clinical time.